Changissnz/selfinterest/README.md

 recognition of a media with more than one end into a mass of homogenous anatomy.
 For every variable, atomic-like understandings of a media assign each end to an interest.
-And in any media of relevance, there are many variables, and interests born out of self-interest are not fixated to the non-static experience .
+And in any media of relevance, there are many variables, and interests born out of self-interest are not fixated to the non-static experience.
 The notion of there being an ideal practice, the practice being not a compensation but a necessary realization for the ideal, is but a belief if not for the force of standing up for and advancing it.
 Ideal practices may never be implemented through to the decisive end of all ends in cases where the rigidity necessitates limitation.
+The belief in the inherent goodness of the media that falls short of optimal performance persists out of fear for the alternative of formulation that was already determined to be nullified as proof of allegiance to the form and function for the ends of the media to interact in.